-Robert is a director of the European Public Real Estate Association (EPRA).
+' Robert is a director of the European Public Real Estate Association (EPRA).
 On 5 July 2016, he was appointed a Director of the British Property Federation.
 He is also a trustee of the Natural History Museum.

-Skills, competencies and experience Robert has over 30 years' experience in a number of sectors within the property market, and extensive knowledge of the London commercial property market in particular.
+Robert has over 30 years' experience in a number of sectors within the property market, and extensive knowledge of the London commercial property market in particular.
 He has substantial executive leadership and listed company experience.